How the crowd score works

 October half-term · Spain

 UK families are travelling but Spain has no October half-term, and neither do most of Spain's other major visitor countries.
-Destination pressure stays low.
+Destination demand stays low.

 The data